Wakefield, United Kingdom

 The College Campus Sites

-In addition to our Wakefield City Campus, Thornes Park Campus and Castleford Campus the College has recently acquired the Grade 2 listed Wakefield Museum building, which was built in 1823, to develop into a Performing Arts Centre.
+In addition to our Wakefield City Campus and Castleford Campus the College has recently acquired the Grade 2 listed Wakefield Museum building, which was built in 1823, to develop into a Performing Arts Centre.
 Situated only a little over 300 metres from the Wakefield City Campus, the Waterton Building includes as its centre-piece the 160 seat Mechanics’ Theatre, named in honour of one of the building’s previous uses.
 The centre also includes drama and dance studios, spacious rehearsal rooms and backstage workshops.

 The Wakefield District